kumalee/learning/english/esstential-grammar.md

 come -> coming, write -> writing, dance -> dancing, run -> running,
 sit -> sitting, swim -> swimming, lie -> lying

+# Are you doing? (present continuous questions)
+I am doing/working/going/staying
+he/she/it is doing/working/going/staying
+we/your/they are doing/working/going/staying
+am I doing/working/going/staying?
+is he/she/it doing/working/going/staying?
+are we/you/they doing/working/going/staying?
+What are you doing?
+Are you feeling OK?
+Yes, I'm fine, thanks.
+Is it raining?
+Yes, take an umbrella.
+Why are you wearing a coat?
+It's not cold.
+What's Paul doing?
+He's studying for his exams.
+What are the children doing?
+They're watching TV.
+Look, there's Emily!
+Where's she doing?
+Who are you waiting for?
+Are you waiting for Sue?
+Where is/are + subject + -ing
+Where is he working today?
+Where is ben working today?
+Where are they going?
+Where are those people going?
+Are you going now?
+Yes, I am.
+Is Ben working today?
+Yes, he is.
+Is it raining?
+No, it isn't.
+Are your friends staying at a hotel?
+No, they aren't.
+They're staying with me.